The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Checking if Update is Necessary

-The main idea behind the remaining part of the algorithm is to maintain sets of activated edges so that in any phase $k' > k$ a reduced graph $H'_{k'}$ is obtained from $G'_{k'}$ by adding to this graph a certain subset of edges activated in phases preceding the phase $k$.
+The main idea behind the remaining part of the algorithm is to maintain the set $AE$ of \emph{activated edges} so that in any phase $k' > k$ a reduced graph $H'_{k'}$ is obtained from $G'_{k'}$ by adding the activated edges to this graph.
 The EG-decomposition of $H'_{k'}$ is then computed with the aid of decompositions of $G'_{k'}$ and $H'_{k'-1}$.
-The main difficulty comes from the fact that in the phase $k$ graphs $G'_k$ and $H'_k$ differ by exactly one edge, whereas in a phase $k'$ ($k' > k$) $H'_{k'}$ may potentially contain multiple activated edges.
-A suitable generalisation of Lemma \ref{lemGE} allows us to deal with this problem.
+It is important to note that in phase $k$ graphs $G'_k$ and $H'_k$ differ by exactly one edge which allows us to apply Lemma \ref{lemGE}, whereas in phase $k'$ ($k' > k$) $H'_{k'}$ may potentially contain multiple activated edges.
+We simply apply Lemma \ref{lemGE} to each activated edge in order to determine if $M_{k'}$ is a maximum matching of $H'_{k'}$.